zlatanvasovic/feedstyl/README.md

 [feedparser](http://code.google.com/p/feedparser/).

 There is just raw data.
-Special HTML symbols (like `&ge;`, `&le;`, `&amp` etc.) are also in raw format, without any parsing.
+Special HTML symbols (like `&ge;`, `&le;`, `&amp` etc.) and HTML elements are also in raw format, without any parsing.

 Licensed under the terms of MIT license.